microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 ## Getting the most out of Copilot

 There are things you can do to help ("prompt") Copilot give you the best possible suggestions.
-And the good news is that you are probably already doing right things since they help you and your colleagues understand your code.
+And the good news is that you are probably already doing these right now since they help you and your colleagues understand your code.

 Copilot suggestions work best when Copilot has sufficient context to know what you're doing and what you want help with.
 Just as you would provide a colleague with the context when asking for help with a specific programming task, you can do the same with Copilot.

+>**Note**: "Prompt engineering" is a common phrase you'll hear when discussing AI and refers to how and what information is packaged and sent to an AI API endpoint.
+The Copilot extension does this "prompt engineering" for you but you can help by providing hints to guide the extension.

 ### Providing context